 Responsibility for textbooks rests with the student to whom the book was issued.
 The student to whom it was issued must pay for lost or damaged books.
-Book covers should be used in order to protect the book from damage.
-Theft will not be accepted as reason for non-payment.
-Before graduating or withdrawing, all outstanding bills or fines from previous years must be paid.
+Theft will not be accepted as a reason for non-payment.
+Before graduating or withdrawing all outstanding bills or fines from previous years must be paid.